ChristopherSalomons/twitter-bot/README.md

 # Screencap Twitter Bot

-Two similar Twitter bots intended to post a random frame from an anime once a day.
+Two similar Twitter bots intended to post random frames from an anime once a day.